 The other ones use data sources provided by the matching JDBC driver.
 There are currently four wrappers to be used with mysql-6.0.2, MariaDB, Oracle and PostgreSQL.

-Unlike the class path, the used wrapper can be changed even after the JVM machine was created.
+Unlike the class path, the used wrapper can be changed even after the JVM machine was created, providing the required jar files are existing and specified in the class path.

 Random Access to JDBC Tables